Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Preview

-Whereas the previous approaches derive a suitable representation of the system dynamics itself, feedback linearization and nonlinearity cancellation modify the dynamics by a state feedback to obtain a(n) (approximately) linear system description.
+Whereas the previous approaches derive a suitable representation of the system dynamics itself, nonlinearity cancellation and feedback linearization modify the dynamics by a state feedback to obtain an approximately linear system description.
 Since the feedback linearization includes an input transformation, the dynamics of the original and the transformed linear system differs.
 Hence, a data-driven system analysis by feedback linearization or nonlinearity cancellation is intrinsically not possible.
 For more details, we refer to Section~\ref{Sec_FeedbackLin}.

 \cite{NonlinearityCancell} locally asymptotically stabilizes an equilibrium by approximately cancelling the nonlinearity of the closed-loop dynamics.
 To this end, the data-based closed-loop parametrization for LTI systems \citep{PersisLinear} is obtained for the linear part of the closed loop of a nonlinear system with known function basis.
 Subsequently, a controller that stabilizes the linear part of the closed-loop dynamics and minimizes the influence of the nonlinearity can be determined by an SDP.